bruits/maudit/website/content/docs/routing.md

 #### Type-safe parameters

-Interacting with HashMaps in Rust can be a bit cumbersome, so Maudit provides the ability to use a struct to define your params and use it in the `DynamicRoute` trait.
+Interacting with HashMaps in Rust can be a bit cumbersome, so Maudit provides the ability to use a struct to define your params.
+This struct must derive the `Params` trait.

 ```rust
 #[derive(Params)]